Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Margaret from Denton, TX

 I love to collect email coupons, but it can really clog up my email inbox.
 When I get an email from my favorite store or outlet center that has its promotional coupons for print or online savings, I call it "junk" and my email program will move it, and all future promotions, to my "junk" folder.
-Later, when I am on my way to that store, I check my junk folder for the latest greatest savings.
-Then print them and go.

 Yahoo has an application which, when allowed, will automatically organize your emails, set up folders, and everything else with just a click.
 Go to the left of email box, under Apps is this free tool.
-Anyone else that has other email, check the options your service provider has.
-They may have something similar.
-Thanks Yahoo.

 I treat email just like a paper file.
 I don't like to let email pile up in my inbox just like I don't like paper piling up on my desk.
 I make sure I file all email into one of the folders I have created.
-I also have a filter that automatically files email from certain people into the appropriate folder.

 One of my favorite ways to eat one of my favorite veggies!